dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 `version` (`text`): The version of the standard used.
 It must match the `version` from the request.

-`scopes`: A list of permission [scope objects](#scope-objects) that the signer supports and the user has previously granted to the relying party during the active session.
+`scopes`: Array of permission [scope objects](#scope-objects) that the signer supports and the user has previously granted to the relying party during the active session.

 #### Errors